9whirls/PowerRelay/README.md

 }
 test-workflow100 $work
 ```
 This time `Start-Job` creates 100 concurrent Powershell processes which eventually causes my laptop out of memory.
-On the `Workflow` side, it still runs the heavy load steadily with 6 concurrent processes and uses a moderate amount of memory.
-This is really not what I expect.
+On the other side, `Workflow` still runs the heavy load steadily with 6 concurrent processes and uses a moderate amount of memory.
+In fact neither one does what I expect.
 What I need is a way to keep the machine running with the highest computing power to get the job done ASAP.

 Solution
 ===============